LeoSerena/MasterMLProject2/README.md

 Description
 -----------
 This project was part of a challenge from EPFL course : Machine Learning CS-433 and was hosted on the platform [AIcrowd](https://www.aicrowd.com/).
+The objective was, given satellite images and corresponding masks, to recognize where road are on a satellite image.

 Content
 -------